TransDB-de/filter-lang/README.md

 ## Getting Started

 First, you will need to define your language.
-For the specificytion of a language definition, refer to the interface `LanguageDefinition`.
+For the specification of a language definition, refer to the interface `LanguageDefinition`.

-Then, you can construct a new language object, which will check your definition for errors, and convert it to an internal format, which can then be used for parsing.
+Then, you can construct a new language object, which will check your definition for errors, and convert it to an internal format, which can be used for parsing.

 The langauge object can now parse strings, to the intermediate format, ready to be sent server side.